krestaino/weather-vue/README.md

 # build for production with minification
 npm run build

-# lint all *.js and *.vue files
+# build for production and view the bundle analyzer report
-npm run lint
+npm run build --report

-# run unit tests
-npm test
 ```

-For more information see the [docs for vueify](https://github.com/vuejs/vueify).
+For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).